NCI-CGR/ChernobylThyroidCancer-Scores/README.md

 5) BRS_miRNA.Rmd: Estimating the degree to which the miRNA expression profiles resemble either BRAFV600Eor RAS-mutated PTC with the BRAFV600E – RAS score
 6) BRS_meth.Rmd: Estimating the degree to which the methylation profiles resemble either BRAFV600Eor RAS-mutated PTC with the BRAFV600E – RAS score
 7) TDS.Rmd: Generating the thyroid differentiation score (TDS), based on expression of 16 thyroid metabolism andfunction genes
+8) ERK.Rmd: Generating the ERK-activity score of 52 expressed genes responsive to MEK inhibition
 ### III.
 Required R packages
 1) DESeq2
 2) ggplot2